 September 27, 1955: More reviews from Judy’s very first television special on September 24th.

 September 27, 1955: Judy was a topic of both Walter Winchell and Dorothy Kilgallen’s columns.
 Judy allegedly told Winchell, “Problems have been the story of my life.
 First of all, I never really had a childhood – at least, the kind most children have.
-I went on the stage when I was three, and because we were show folk – my whole family – other mothers wouldn’t let their children play with me.
-With no close friends I was always lonesome.
+I went on the stage when I was three, and because we were shown folk – my whole family – other mothers wouldn’t let their children play with me.
+With no close friends, I was always lonesome.
 The only time I felt accepted or wanted was when I was on stage performing.
 I guess the stage was my only friend, the only place where I could feel comfortable.
 It was the one place I felt equal and safe.
 There were no snubs when I was on.”

 September 27, 1956: The reviews were in and Judy was a smash at the opening of her second run at The Palace Theatre the night before (September 26th).
 Even the “tiny” review…